 Barbara Pleasants, 516 Lynn Avenue, Ames, stated she is President of SCAN.
 She stated that SCAN should be treated as one entity in opposing any rental cap.
-The current level of over 40% rental properties, is past the point where a minimum distance between rental properties or a cap for each block would be appropriate.
+With their current level of over 40% rental properties, they are past the point where a minimum distance between rental properties or a cap for each block would be appropriate.
 She urges a 20% cap for all of SCAN as a unit, with the result that there be no further conversions of owner-occupied to rental allowed, including parent-purchased properties.
-This would need to be an action by Council.
-She commented the cap would help to stabilize the neighborhood, and also suggested extending the current moratorium in Campus impacted areas in order to work out the details.
+She said the cap would help to stabilize the neighborhood, and also suggested extending the current moratorium in campus impacted areas in order to work out the details.

-Becki Christianson, 304 E. 16th Street, Ames, stated that she has been an Airbnb host for almost a year.
-Ms. Christianson has met many great people and enjoyed being a host.
-She explained how reviews can be given by both the guests and host.
-She further requested that Council work with the hosts when developing policies.
+Becky Christianson, 304 E. 16th Street, Ames, stated that she has been an Airbnb host for almost a year.
+She explained how reviews can be given by both the guests and host, and requested that Council work with hosts when developing policies.

-John Wolseth, 241 Village Drive, Ames, stated that he is representing College Creek/Old Ames Middle School Neighborhood Association.
-He commented the neighborhood agrees with SCAN's proposal.
-He added that if an overlay is put into place without a mechanism of moving rental-occupied homes into an owner-occupied sphere, then there is no reason for discussion because neighborhoods like his will never reach a balanced level.
+John Wolseth, 241 Village Drive, Ames, stated that he is representing Collage Creek/Old Ames Middle School Neighborhood Association.
+He said their neighborhood agrees with SCAN's proposal, and added that if an overlay is put into place without a mechanism of moving rental-occupied homes into an owner-occupied sphere, then there is no reason for discussion because neighborhoods like his will never reach a balanced level.
 He said the letter of compliance would be inherited with the property, and therefore, create an artificial situation in which those rentals will continue to have greater value on the market than those that do not.
 He clarified that he would like the letter of compliance to end whenever there is a transfer of title, and the overlay rental percentages be put into place for an entire neighborhood rather than by block.
 Mr. Wolseth also clarified that is speaking on behalf of the steering committee of the neighborhood association, and does not have a formal position statement from the whole association.

-Tam Lorenze, 311 South Maple, Ames, stated that students are not bad; students are valuable.
+Tam Lorenze, 301 South Maple, Ames, stated that the students are not bad; students are valuable.
 The entire City of Ames benefits from the students and should also bear the burden.
-Certain areas of the town or certain neighborhoods should not be excluded from having students there.
-An overlay is not necessary.
+Certain areas should not be excluded.
+There is not a need for the overlay.

 Joanne Pfeiffer, 3318 Morningside Street, Ames, emphasized the importance of having a balance of owner-occupied and rental dwellings in neighborhoods.
-She noted that the data collecting came back that owner-occupied is needed in the College Creek/Old Middle School neighborhood.
+She noted that the data collecting came back that owner-occupied is needed in her neighborhood.